 It's insanity.

-And so is in Europe, so our NATO NATO allies.
+And so is in Europe.

-No, they're talking about a nuclear deal with Iran that would include America importing uh oil from the Iranium mullets that chant death to Israel and death to America after they give them tens of billions of dollars, and of course, a pathway towards a nuclear weapon.
+When we should be ratcheting up production in this country, no, they're talking about a nuclear deal with Iran that would include America importing oil from the Iranian mullahs that share death to Israel and death to America after they give them tens of billions of dollars and, of course, a pathway towards a nuclear weapon.

 Then they're talking about Venezuela.